StudentVue/StudentVue.py/README.md

 You can read some basic docs [here](https://StudentVue.github.io/StudentVue.py/StudentVue.html).

+All data from the API is in XML format, which is hard to use in Python, so the data is automatically transformed into json using [xmljson](https://github.com/sanand0/xmljson).
+You can configure the transformation convention using the `xmljson_serializer` parameter.

 ## Bugs and Contributing

 Different districts may be running incompatible versions of StudentVue.
 If you find such an instance or to make general improvements, feel free to [raise a new issue](https://github.com/kajchang/StudentVue/issues/new) and/or [open a pull request](https://github.com/kajchang/StudentVue/compare).